ltruchot/unary-js/packages/lib/README.md

 For example, iterations are always performed by recursion (no for / no while) and so on.
-It's sadly preventing JS from becoming efficient in intensive iteration with this approach.
+It's sadly preventing JS from becoming efficient in intensive iteration.
 Even if [TCO](https://en.wikipedia.org/wiki/Tail_call) is [part of ES6 standards](http://www.ecma-international.org/ecma-262/6.0/#sec-tail-position-calls), only Safari implements it.
-SpiderMonkey (Mozilla) don't have it [and Chromium V8 dropped it](https://stackoverflow.com/questions/42788139/es6-tail-recursion-optimisation-stack-overflow) therefore Firefox, Chrome, Edge and Node.js cannot ensure a good execution of this library: do not not use in production !
+SpiderMonkey (Mozilla) don't have it [and Chromium V8 dropped it](https://stackoverflow.com/questions/42788139/es6-tail-recursion-optimisation-stack-overflow) therefore Firefox, Chrome, Edge and Node.js cannot ensure a good execution of this library !

+We hopefully still can bypass absence of TCO, using a safe Y combinator (@see `tco.ts` file and tests).

 ## But why ?